scieloorg/PC-Programs/docs/source/newcode_database.rst

 Newcode Database
 ================

-Its content is customized and it is managed by `Code Manager`_ program.
+Its content is customized and it is managed by `Code Manager <codemanager>`_ program.

 ccode
 =====